-Even though we have shown that own account trading by dual traders, either ahead of or following the execution of their customer orders, is not prevalent at an individual trader level, it is possible that some of these floor traders could act collusively to execute trades on others' behalf.
-Thus, for example, one trader may trade on behalf of her friend who has the (illegal) information.
-Any reasonable test of causality between a trader's personal trades and those of her clients has to account for such a possibility.
+Even though we have shown that own account trading by dual traders, either ahead of or following the execution of their customers' orders, is not prevalent at an individual trader level, it is possible that some of these floor traders could act collusively to execute trades on others' behalf.
+Thus, for example, one trader may trade on behalf of his friend who has the (illegal) information.
+Any reasonable test of causality between a trader's personal trades and those of his customers has to account for such a possibility.
 Fortunately, our data allow us to identify a floor trader's trades executed on behalf of other traders (CTI 3 trades).
 The data do not, however, provide us with details about which particular trader a CTI 3 trade is executed for.
-Consequently, we aggregate all CTI 3 (exchange member-for-member) trades in every 5minute interval, and examine causality between the aggregated CTI 3 net buy trades and DTcustomer netbuy on a trader-by-trader basis.
-Notice that by linking individual trader-specific customer trades with aggregated (by necessity) member-for-member trades, we actually skew the tests toward finding collusive trading practices.12 We still do not find any significant correlation between the aggregated CTI 3 trades and either lead or lagged DT customer netbuy.
+Consequently, we define member netbuy as the difference between all CTI 3 buy and all CTI 3 sell trades on Exchange members' account in time interval t, and examine causality between member netbuy and customer netbuy on a trader-by-trader basis.
+Notice that by linking individual dual trader-specific customer trades (customer netbuy) with aggregated (by necessity) memberfor-member trades (member netbuy), we actually skew the tests toward finding piggybacking or front running through collusion.
+In spite of this, we do not find any significant correlation between member netbuy and either lead or lagged customer netbuy.
+Thus, the evidence does not indicate any presence of broker complicity to execute personal trades on each other's behalf.
 Moreover, an inspection of the total CTI 3 volume on a contract-by-contract basis reveals that it averages about 5% of the total volume (and of the total transaction frequency).
-Thus, the evidence does not indicate any presence of broker complicity to execute personal trades on each other's behalf.
-Furthermore, the magnitude of all CTI 3 trades themselves shows that any trade through broker complicity, not picked up by our tests, is unlikely to be economically significant.
+As a result, any trade through broker complicity, not picked up by our tests, is unlikely to be economically significant.

-In summary, there is little evidence to suggest that dual traders either trade ahead of or trade following execution of their customer's orders-either on their own or through other floor traders.
+In summary, there is little evidence to suggest that dual traders either trade ahead of or trade following execution of their customers' orders-either on their own or through other floor traders.